emberjs/rfcs/text/0000-record-data.md

 ##### Basic loading of relationships

-ModelData's relationship hooks would receive and return json api relationship objects with additional metadata meaningful to Ember Data.
+RecordData's relationship hooks would receive and return json api relationship objects with additional metadata meaningful to Ember Data.

 Lets say that we started off with the same user data as above